midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 2. Verify obtained coin commitment tree root against provided one, implementation needs to revert updates to coin commitment tree and abort in case of inconsistency
 3. Book coins, whose nullifiers match the ones present in offer inputs
 4. Watch for received coins, for each output:
-   1. Match commitment with set of pending coins, if there is a match, mark matching pending coin as confirmed
+   1. Match commitment with a set of pending coins, if there is a match, mark the matching pending coin as confirmed
    2. If commitment is not a match, try to decrypt output ciphertext, if decryption succeeds - add coin to known set as a confirmed one
    3. If decryption fails - ignore output

 ##### unshielded offer of a section
-1. book coins spent in inputs
+1. Book coins spent in the inputs.
-2. filter outputs to narrow them down to only ones received by tracked addresses, for each one:
+2. Filter outputs to narrow them down to only ones received by tracked addresses, for each one:
-   1. match coin with pending ones, if there is a match, mark matching pending coin as confirmed
+   1. Match the coin with pending ones, if there is a match, mark the matching pending coin as confirmed.
-   2. otherwise add coin to known set as a confirmed one
+   2. Otherwise add a coin to the known set as a confirmed.
 If transaction is reported to fail entirely and is present in pending pool, it is up to implementor to choose how to progress.
 It is advised to discard such transaction (with operation `discard_transaction`) and notify user.

 If transaction history is tracked and transaction is found relevant, an entry should be added, with confirmed status.
 Amount of shielded tokens spent can be deducted by comparing coins provided as inputs through nullifiers and discovered outputs.
 Additionally, transients present in a transaction should be inspected for transaction history completeness, as there may be tokens immediately spent.